 Barabari Ki Baari means (It is) Time for Equality.

-About – Article 377 (India) and the 2018 verdict of the Supreme Court of India
+Note:- Article 377 (India) and the 2018 verdict of the Supreme Court of India

-Article 377, a British colonial law, outlawed all sexual acts deemed “against the order of nature”.
-This legislation was employed to bring charges against individuals who engaged in oral and anal sex, as well as homosexual activities, in India.
 So, Article 377 stated, “Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with [imprisonment for life], or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.”

 On September 6, 2018, the Supreme Court of India, in a landmark judgement, unanimously struck down part of Section 377 which criminalized gay sex, stating that it violated the constitutional right to equality and dignity.
 After years of grassroots activism, the Indian Supreme Court declared the application of section 377 of the Indian Penal Code to private consensual sex between men as unconstitutional in 2018, effectively decriminalizing homosexual activity.
-The LGBTQI community in India has been granted the right to equal citizenship by the Supreme Court, as it upheld their rights.
-Consequently, Section 377 has been modified to exclude consensual sexual relationships between adults, regardless of whether they involve same-sex individuals or not.
-In a significant ruling, the Supreme Court of India has affirmed the equal citizenship rights of the LGBTQI community.

 Poster and Featured Image of the Murder In Mahim (S1/2024) Series are courtesy of Jio Cinema.